-Vaginal yeast infections affect many women.
-Most are caused by yeast called Candida albicans and quickly clear with topical antifungal medicine.
-Boric acid suppositories are used in limited circumstances to treat vaginal yeast infections caused by other species of Candida that have not cleared with other medications.
-Although the Centers for Disease Control and Prevention notes that boric acid suppositories successfully clear about 70 percent of these unusual infections, they can cause vaginal irritation and are highly toxic if accidentally swallowed.
+Most women experience at least one vaginal yeast infection, and many deal with recurrent infections.
+Yeast called Candida albicans accounts for most of these infections, which usually clear quickly with topical antifungal medicine.
+Boric acid vaginal suppositories are used in limited circumstances to treat vaginal yeast infections caused by other species of Candida that have not cleared with other medications.
+Although the Centers for Disease Control and Prevention (CDC) notes that boric acid suppositories successfully clear about 70 percent of these unusual infections, they can cause vaginal irritation and are highly toxic if accidentally swallowed.

 Not First-Choice Treatment

-- Centers for Disease Control and Prevention: Diseases Characterized by Vaginal Discharge
+- Centers for Disease Control and Prevention: 2015 Sexually Transmitted Diseases Treatment Guidelines: Vulvovaginal Candidiasis